 Connecting the Community Travel Training has three components:

-- CREATION OF EDUCATIONAL MATERIALS: Brochures, videos, and other multimedia are developed to help people learn more about using the fixed-route bus system.
+- EDUCATIONAL MATERIALS: Brochures, videos, and other multimedia are developed to help people learn more about using the fixed-route bus system.

 - SERVICE PROVIDER TRAININGS: These trainings involve classroom time covering the basics of reading our maps and “Catching the CAT” bus.
 At the end of these trainings, service providers should feel comfortable enough to better assist their clients with transportation needs.